wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-classic-observability-deployment.md

 #### Load balancing across multiple groups of servers

 In this setup, there are two sets of servers that are referred to as set-A and set-B.
 You can send events to both the sets.
-You can also carry out load balancing for both sets as mentioned in Load balancing across group of servers.
+You can also carry out load balancing for both sets as mentioned in [Load balancing across a group of servers](#load-balancing-across-a-group-of-servers).
 This scenario is a combination of load balancing between a set of servers and sending an event to several receivers.
 An event is sent to both set-A and set-B. Within set-A, it will be sent either to Analytics A1 or Analytics A2.
 Similarly within set-B, it will be sent either to Analytics B1 or Analytics B2.